willfaught/paige/README.md

 Support for authors, categories, series, and tags taxonomies is built in.

-A default author must be referenced at least once explicitly in a regular page.
+A default author must be referenced in the authors parameter of at least one page.

 To disable the rendering of author pages, add this to `yoursite/hugo.toml`: